hathibelagal-dev/instantpolyglot/docs/eng/Sanskrit.md

 vīkṣya virahiṇīṃ tadā mama viyoginīṃ brūhi sakhe samāgamasukhaṃ mayi tvarate ||)

-"O cloud, if you are going in this direction,
+“O cloud, if you are going in this direction,
 Towards Alaka, the abode of my beloved,
 Then, seeing my lonely, separated love,
-Tell her, friend, that I long for the joy of our reunion."
+Tell her, friend, that I long for the joy of our reunion.”
 (Meghadūta by Kālidāsa)

 ## Grammatical Features